As SCDOT wraps up one storm cleanup, crews get ready for possibility of freezing rain - South Carolina Radio Network

-As crews the South Carolina Department of Transportation finish clearing roads of snow and ice on one end of the state, crews in the other end of the state are getting ready for the possibility of freezing rain Sunday night.
+As South Carolina Department of Transportation crews finish clearing roads of snow and ice on one end of the state, those in the other end are getting ready for the possibility of freezing rain Sunday night.

 “We are going through the normal process of pre-treating the interstates and pretreating bridges in those areas,” said Pete Poore with SCDOT.

-Poore said crews will be pretreating Interstate 26 from Newberry westward and Interstate 85 between Oconee and Cherokee Counties over the weekend.
+Poore said maintenance crews will be pretreating Interstate 26 from Newberry westward and most of Interstate 85 over the weekend.

 “We will have crews out there and you will see them on interstate highways and bridge overpasses at various times during the weekend,” he said.